-The following are some examples of employees who are not CSA's: a single teaching faculty member who is not also an advisor to a student group; clerical staff, and cafeteria employees.
-These employees are not required to report Clery Act crimes to Campus Police for the purpose of making timely warning notifications and for the annual disclosure of crime statistics.
-However; these employees may be designated as "Responsible Employees" under Title IX and may be required to report allegations of sexual violence and sexual harassment to the College's Title IX Coordinator.
+A Pastoral Counselor who is an employee of the College and is associated with a religious The following are some examples of order or denomination, recognized by that employees who are not CSA's: a single religious order or denomination as someone teaching faculty member who is not also an who provides confidential counseling and advisor to a student group; clerical staff, and who is functioning within the scope of that cafeteria employees.
+These employees are recognition as a pastoral counselor.
+A not required to report Clery Act crimes to Professional Counselor who is an employee Campus Police for the purpose of of the College and whose official making timely warning notifications and responsibilities include providing for the annual disclosure of crime statistics. psychological counseling to members of the However; these employees may be institution's community and who is designated as "Responsible Employees" functioning within the scope of his or her under Title IX and may be required to report license or certification in a scheduled session allegations of sexual violence and sexual at the Counseling Center. harassment to the College's Title IX Coordinator.